Description

 Which means for our asset as example:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 240 days is lower, thus better.
+• During the last 3 years, the maximum days under water is 240 days, which is lower, thus better than the value of 375 days from the benchmark.

 AveDuration: